 Day 3: Once students have given feedback, debrief with them by talking about the trends in the “Writing Feedback” tab regarding claims about giving feedback that writers choose and consider talking about one or two of the peer-nominated exemplars.
 Then, guide writers in making two choices about the feedback they’ve personally received: rate the helpfulness of the comments they received and adding the best comments to revision plans.

 Follow up on Day 3: If you’d like to see students’ revision plans and ask them to submit a revised version, create a revision task and select either the revision plan or both the plan and the resubmission tasks .
 Revision tasks do not have a library, but you can copy the instructions from our curriculum.

 After Day 3, you’ll have completed one full Eli Review feedback and revision cycle.
 Take a minute to check the Analytics button at the top of your course to see how students are doing after one write-review-revise cycle.

-Follow this same sequence for any additional peer learning activities during your trial period.
+Follow this same sequence for any additional peer learning activities during your free period.
 Aim for small bits of writing that students review using a targeted set of criteria.
 For this short time frame, asking students to work through a topic proposal/thesis and then a body paragraph is a reasonable goal.

 Fresh Content: follow us across social media for regular tips, tutorials, and teaching strategies: